 Even among major, reputable dealers, there are significant differences you may want to consider.
 For example, has the dealer received industry awards and recognition?
 (I’m delighted that my writings and consumer protection work have earned awards from the Press Club of Southeast Texas and from the Numismatic Literary Guild.)
 Is the dealer involved in community service, or does the dealer assist law enforcement agencies or regulatory agencies with expert advice on issues related to coins or bullion?
 Experience combined with leadership and recognition are important when choosing a dealer.
 To quote the long-time motto of the Better Business Bureau, “Investigate before you invest.”

-A video of the KFDM-TV report mentioned above can be seen online at www.kfdm.com/shared/news/top-stories/stories/kfdm_vid_1175.shtml.
+An article of the KFDM-TV report mentioned above can be read online at www.kfdm.com/shared/news/top-stories/stories/kfdm_vid_1175.shtml.

 Mike Fuljenz is the editor of the Numismatic Literary Guild (NLG) and the Press Club of Southeast Texas award-winning “Mike Fuljenz Metals Market Report.”